Khlick/RevealPack/docs/package.md

 - Ensure that all necessary files and dependencies are correctly specified in your `config.json` before packaging.
 - The packaging process may take some time depending on the size of your presentations and the number of assets you've included in your presentations.

-For more details on configuring and using Electron Packager after running `revealpack package`, refer to the [Electron Packager documentation](https://www.electronjs.org/docs/tutorial/application-packaging).
+For more details on configuring and using Electron Builder after running `revealpack package`, refer to the [Electron Builder documentation](https://www.electron.build/).

 With these steps, you should be able to successfully set up your project for packaging your presentations into standalone applications for Windows and Mac.